chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/README.md

 ## Contribution ##

 * You are free to contribute by either improving the quality of the generator or opening an issue for a bug or feature request
-* Master contains the implementations for both ASP.NET Core 2.2 and ASP.NET Core 3.X applications so any contribution should cover them as well
+* Master contains the implementations for all target frameworks so any contribution should cover them as well
 * In case you open an issue, make sure you give enough details to reproduce it, for example if the generator creates a wrong swagger route _(returns 404)_ for a controller's action, then give the route configuration and the controller's action

 ## Donation ##